decebals/momo/README.md

 You must create a file momo.properties from momo-sample.properties

-You can see a screenshot from application in [wiki page] (https://github.com/decebals/momo/wiki).
+You can see some screenshots from application in [wiki page] (https://github.com/decebals/momo/wiki).

 License
 --------------